Terjit

 Terjit (ترجيت) is an oasis (in the proper sense: a desert spring or other water source), 45km by road south of Atar and popular with tourists in Mauritania.
-It nestles in a gorge on the western edge of the Adrar plateau with the palm grove stretching a few hundred metres alongside a stream which emerges from a spring.
+It nestles in a gorge on the western edge of the Adrar plateau with the palm grove stretching a few hundred meters alongside a stream which emerges from a spring.
 Terjit is part of the commune of Maaden in the Aoujeft Department.

-There is a modest fee to enter and tourists can pay to stay in tents in the palm grove.
+There is a modest fee to enter, and tourists can pay to stay in tents in the palm grove.
 It is often used for tourism for its charm, fresh water and shade.

 Historically, it has been used for religious ceremonies, especially wedding ceremonies, as well as the coronation of a few African princes.